Does Exercise Help Depression? Active Ways To Fight The Blues

 Online therapy has been scientifically suggested to be an effective means of support for many seeking help with depression, as well as other mental health conditions.

-A cited meta-analysis evaluated by the National Council on Aging has found that online therapy can be just as effective as in-person therapy for those living with the condition, possibly more so due to the reduced barriers to treatment.
+A meta-analysis has found that online therapy can be just as effective as in-person therapy for those living with the condition, possibly more so due to the reduced barriers to treatment for depression.
 Benefits were observed across a variety of age groups and continued to last after treatment had concluded.

 Takeaway